-Western New England University law students are offered discounts to several day care services in the area.
-Please visit the Human Resources webpage on Child Care and Parenting discounts that also apply to law students.
+Western New England University law students are offered discounts to several daycare services in the area.
+For the most current information on child care discounts, please contact Student Affairs at 413-782-1376.

 Massachusetts Bar Foundation Emergency Loan Fund

 The School of Law occasionally loans small amounts of money to students on a short-term basis.
 These loans do not exceed $500 and the interest rate is 12 percent annually.
-Contact Michael Johnson, Associate Dean for Student Affairs and Enrollment Planning, for an application.
+Contact Jordan Hall, Associate Dean of Student Affairs, for an application.

 Scholarship Opportunities for Returning Students are available through the Office of Student Affairs.
-To learn more about scholarships for returning and entering students click here.
 Applications will be available beginning February 1.
-For more information, please contact Michael Johnson, Associate Dean of Student Affairs and Enrollment Planning.
+For more information, please contact Jordan Hall at 413-782-1376.